 But one thing is clear: the Great Wall is one of – if not THE – iconic symbol of China, symbolizing the perseverance and diligence of the Chinese civilization.
 There simply aren’t many cultural landmarks on the earth that symbolize the sweep of a nation’s history more powerfully than the Wall.

 On the other hand, a number of Chinese intellectuals have pointed to the Wall as a symbol of what’s wrong with China – that it’s too conservative, focused on past glory days, and tends to look inward rather than outward.

-One of the earliest dates way back to the Shang Dynasty (1600 – 1050 BC), which built a tall earthen-wall that enclosed an area of three square kilometers around their capital.
+One of the earliest walls dates way back to the Shang Dynasty (1600 – 1050 BC), which built a tall, earthen-wall that enclosed an area of three square kilometers around their capital.

 The earliest pieces of the Great Wall were built as early as the 5th century BC, during the so-called Warring States Period, when rival states constructed fortifications to defend their borders and irrigated lands against their neighbors (as well as non-Chinese nomads from the north).

 During this early evolution, the “Wall” was just a growing patchwork of walls used to separate rival territories.
 The Great Wall as a concept didn’t come into existence until the 3rd century BC, after the legendary Qin Shi Huang unified China in 221 BC—becoming the founder of the Empire and First Emperor of China.

 Of course, he personally didn’t lift a finger.
 But he had between 300,000-500,000 workers— mostly soldiers, prisoners, and unwilling peasants-turned-slaves—doing the dirty work.
 Though his dynasty was one of China’s shortest, his mark of Chinese history is indelible.

 The infamously ruthless and iron-fisted First Emperor also left China with its second most famous tourist attraction: the Terracotta Army—his massive subterranean tomb filled with over 7,000 soldiers (and horses and chariots) to protect him in the afterlife.

-The insular Ming emperors didn’t just fortify parts of the wall…we’re talking about over a 100-year effort to completely rebuild and reinforce the wall using modern brick and mortar construction (and you thought your kitchen renovation project was a never-ending money pit).
+The insular Ming emperors didn’t just fortify parts of the wall…we’re talking about over a 100-year effort to completely rebuild and reinforce the wall using modern brick and mortar construction (and you thought your kitchen renovation project was a never-ending money pit!).

 Strategically spaced about 300-500m apart, watchtowers sent signals down the line using smoke, gunpowder, and flags to quickly update leaders in Beijing on enemy movements (you’d think a Twitter feed would be quicker).

-But despite decades of construction and countless lives lost (it’s also referred to as the world’s largest tombstone), the Great Wall never really effectively served its function as a supposedly impregnable line of defense.
-Historians consider it a “failure” as a defensive system not because of any inherent design flaws.
+Historians all over the world consider the Great Wall of China to have been “failure” as a defensive system, although not because of any inherent design flaws.
 Instead, it was the human factor— political infighting, corruption, cowardice —that proved to be the weak link throughout the history of the Wall.

 During a six-decade campaign to invade China, the Mongols penetrated the Great Wall and besieged the capital of Yanjing (now Beijing) in 1215.
 Mongols were able to regularly find ways of going around sections or through the walls—often by bribing officials and guards.